Cutieguwu/CutieDetectOwOr/README.md

 # DetectOwOr

- Cutieguwu's basic virus and malware scanner.
+## Cutieguwu's basic virus and malware scanner.
 Searches for known threats only by looking for files known to be related.

-In very early development!!!
+**In very early development!!!
+Does not actually work at the moment!!!**

+Linux is getting priority for support and will have actual testing done.

 At present this will support basic detection of the following: